adunna/calipr-utils/README.md

 # calipr-utils

 A utility collection, consisting of R plotting code, libraries and themes, useful LaTeX commands, obtainable datasets, and various programs used in research.

+Please see the Wiki for further documentation.

 ## Upcoming Changes